-It is a traditional sweet bread which has a light sugar glaze over the top.
-It is a brad traditionally served with tea and eaten at the end of an Easter meal.
+It is a traditional sweet bread that has a light sugar glaze over the top.
+It is a bread traditionally served with tea and eaten at the end of an Easter meal.
 However, you can enjoy it for breakfast with some deviled eggs as well.
 It resembles a bit in texture and flavor the Italian panettone bread, and is super delicious!

 Where to buy Polish Easter bread paska?

 You can usually find it during the Easter holiday in many European stores, especially the Eastern European once.
-If you have a close by a Polish market, there is a good chance they have it during this time of the year.
-But your best bet is to to use this recipe and make it at home!
+If you have a close-by a Polish market, there is a good chance they have it during this time of the year.
+But your best bet is to use this recipe and make it at home!